aquashell-scripting/aquashell-scripting.github.io/index.md

 # Documentation

 Welcome to the official AquaShell Scripting documentation.
 AquaShell is a scripting shell based on the dnyScript scripting language.
-AquaShell offers the possibility to automate tasks on Windows systems and runs on Windows 7/8/10/11 (x64 platform).
+The shell allows you to both create automation tasks as well as develop complex scripts applications.

 In order to make a build get the source here: https://github.com/danielbrendel/dnyAquaShell